grit-lab/grit-lab-public-soil-moisture-retrieval-repo/README.md

 This will start the program to retrieve SMC using the corresponding model for the UAS dataset.

 Please note that the retrieval of SMC from the UAS dataset is performed through a bootstrapping process.
 The data is randomly split 80/20 into training and testing datasets.
 This random splitting is repeated 1000 times, so due to the random nature of assigning the testing & training data, the final output may slightly vary each time you run the program.
-All outputs from the program will be stored in the``output`` folder.
+All outputs from the program will be stored in the``outputs`` folder.